- Before You Install

-TIBCO provides a StreamBase installer in standard Apple DMG (disk image) format.
-This installer includes a Java JDK for the exclusive use by TIBCO StreamBase software.
+TIBCO provides a Streaming installer in standard Apple DMG (disk image) format.
+This installer includes a Java JDK for the exclusive use by TIBCO Streaming software.

-As downloaded from the TIBCO distribution site, the StreamBase DMG installer is delivered in a single file named according to the following pattern:
+As downloaded from the TIBCO distribution site, the Streaming DMG installer is delivered in a single file stored in zip format, with a zip file named:

-Clickto accept the StreamBase license.
-This opens the DMG folder on your desktop containing subfolders like the ones shown here:
+Clickto accept the Streaming license.
+This opens the DMG folder on your desktop containing subfolders like the ones shown here.

-/docfolder inside the TIBCO StreamBase folder, and will be placed in your target installation folder.
-You can copy this folder to a public location to make StreamBase documentation available to other licensed users.
+/docfolder inside the TIBCO Streaming folder, which will be placed in your target installation folder.
+You can copy this folder to a public location to make Streaming documentation available to other licensed users.

 Applicationsin your home directory.
 Create the

 $HOME/Applicationsfolder if it does not exist.
-This location is presumed, and is shown in examples on this page and throughout the StreamBase documentation.
+This location is shown in examples on this page and is presumed throughout Streaming documentation.
 The advantages of this location are:

 The contents of home directory

 Applicationsfolders are automatically included in macOS searches for application bundles, such as when using macOS Spotlight.

-You automatically have write rights for any folder in your home directory, and can therefore install StreamBase add-on products with ease.
+You automatically have write rights for any folder in your home directory, and can therefore install Streaming add-on products with ease.

 /opt/tibco.
 The default installation location for the add-ons that use an installer in the